How Often Should You Wash Your Face?

 First, how should you wash your face?

 While splashing water on your face might feel nice, it doesn’t actually clean the skin.
-Dr. Gohara says you need both water and a gentle cleanser to do the job — preferably one that doesn’t contain any sulfates or fragrances, to reduce the risk of breakouts or irritation.
+Dr. Gohara said you need both water and a gentle cleanser to do the job — preferably one that doesn’t contain any sulfates or fragrances, to reduce the risk of breakouts or irritation.

 How many times a day should you wash your face?

 Both dermatologists we spoke to agree with the AAD’s recommendation of washing twice a day, no matter your skin type.
-“I am absolutely an advocate of washing your face morning and night,” Dr. Loretta tells us.
+“I am absolutely an advocate of washing your face morning and night,” Dr. Loretta told us.

 But both did emphasize some exceptions to that general rule.
 For example, if you’re sweating a lot during the day, whether that’s due to the weather or an intense workout, they advise washing up to three times a day — and preferably as soon as possible after you’ve worked up a sweat.
 The AAD also points out that “Perspiration, especially when wearing a hat or helmet, irritates the skin.”